Extrapolation to product Morrey-Herz spaces and applications: Abstract

 \section{Abstract}

-Recently, the extrapolation theory has become a mainsteam method to investigate some integral type operators, since it does not depend on the density of spaces.
 The purpose of this paper is threefold.
-The first is to establish product Morrey-Herz spaces and product block-Herz spaces, study the duality between them, and prove the boundedness of strong maximal operators product block-Herz spaces, which is ready for extrapolation.
-Secondly, we set up extrapolation on product Morrey-Herz spaces by the methods of Rubio de Francia.
-Finally, as applications, we prove some completely new boundedness and estimates for some operators on product Morrey-Herz spaces, such as Fefferman-Stein vector-valued strong maximal inequalities, John-Nirenberg inequality and a new characterization of bmo in terms of product Morrey-Herz spaces, and the boundedness of bi-parameter Calderón-Zygmund operators and their commutators.
+First, we introduce product Morrey-Herz spaces and product block-Herz spaces, establish their duality, and prove the boundedness of the strong maximal operator on product block-Herz spaces; these results provide the foundation for extrapolation.
+Second, using the Rubio de Francia iteration method, we establish extrapolation results on product Morrey-Herz spaces.
+Finally, we give applications to Fefferman-Stein vector-valued strong maximal inequalities, the John-Nirenberg inequality, a characterization of little bmo in terms of product Morrey-Herz spaces, and the boundedness of bi-parameter Calderón-Zygmund operators and their commutators.

-\section{\bf Introduction}
+\section{Introduction}

-In this paper we investigative the extrapolation theory on product Morrey-Herz spaces and applications.
-The pioneer work of classical extrapolation theory is done by Fefferman and Francia \cite{Fra.1982,Fra.1984}.
-Recently, it has been extended to variable exponent Lebesgue spaces \cite{Cruz2006}, rearrangement-invariant Banach function spaces \cite{Cruz2004}, Banach function spaces \cite{Cruz2011}, variable Herz spaces \cite{Ho2020_1,Ho2021_1}, and so on.
+In this paper, we investigate extrapolation theory on product Morrey-Herz spaces and its applications.
+The foundational work in classical extrapolation theory was pioneered by Fefferman and Francia \cite{Fra.1982, Fra.1984}.
+More recently, this theory has been extended to Lebesgue spaces with variable exponents \cite{Cruz2006}, rearrangement-invariant Banach function spaces \cite{Cruz2004}, Banach function spaces \cite{Cruz2011}, variable Herz spaces \cite{Ho2020_1, Ho2020_2, Ho2021_1}, and related settings.

-The classical Morrey space introduced in \cite{Morrey1938} to study the regularity of elliptic partial differential equations in 1938, is also an important and natural generalization of Lebesgue spaces.
-Many people studied the theories and applications for Morrey spaces, see \cite{Gul.2018,Liu2014,Naka2018}.
-Lately, the extrapolation theories have been extended to the classical Morrey space, see Duoandikoetxea et al. \cite{Duo2018,Duo2021}, Kokilashvili et al. \cite{Koki2019}, Ho \cite{Ho2017_1}, and Rosenthal et al. \cite{Rose2016}.
+The classical Morrey space was introduced by Morrey in 1938 to study the regularity of elliptic partial differential equations \cite{Morrey1938} and is an important and natural generalization of Lebesgue spaces.
+Many researchers have studied the theory and applications of Morrey spaces; for example, see \cite{Gul.2018, Liu2014, Naka2018}.
+The theory of extrapolation has also been extended to classical Morrey spaces.
+Notable contributions in this area include works by Duoandikoetxea et al. \cite{Duo2018, Duo2021}, Kokilashvili et al. \cite{Koki2019}, Ho \cite{Ho2017_1}, and Rosenthal et al. \cite{Rose2016}.